Organizing resources

 Projects

-HCP Terraform projects(opens in new tab) are containers for one or more workspaces and/or Stacks.
+HCP Terraform projects(opens in new tab) are containers for one or more workspaces and Stacks.
 You can attach a number of configuration elements at the project level, which are then automatically shared with all workspaces and Stacks managed by this project:

 - Team permissions